kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/aws/README.md

     terraform apply
     ```

     This should take about half a minute.
 If this all runs correctly, you will see something like the following at the end of all the output.
-IP addresses _will_ be different for you
+IP addresses _will be different_ for you

     ```
     Apply complete!
-Resources: 24 added, 0 changed, 0 destroyed.
+Resources: 22 added, 0 changed, 0 destroyed.

     Outputs:

-    address_node01 = "34.239.118.38"
+    address_node01 = "18.233.150.22"
-    address_node02 = "54.91.129.146"
+    address_node02 = "54.87.18.1"
-    address_student_node = "54.175.109.182"
+    address_student_node = "aws_instance.student_node.public_ip"
-    connect_student_node = "ssh ubuntu@54.175.109.182"
+    connect_student_node = "ssh ubuntu@100.26.200.3"
     ```

     Copy all these outputs to a notepad for later use.

-1. Set up the CloudShell hosts file

-    1. Copy the 3 lines of output between `<<EOT` and `EOT`
-    1. Add to `/etc/hosts`

-        ```bash
-        sudo vi /etc/hosts
-        ```

-        Paste in these 3 lines to the end of the file, save and exit.

 1. Wait for all instances to be ready (Instance state - `running`, Status check - `2/2 checks passed`).
 This will take 2-3 minutes.
 See [EC2 console](https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#Instances:instanceState=running).
-1. Test you can log in.

-    Provided you have updated `/etc/hosts` as directed above, you should be able to log into each of `controlplane`, `node01` and `node02` using the `ssh` commands output by terraform.
+1. Log into `student-node`

+    Copy the `ssh` command from the terraform output `connect_student_node`, e.g.

+    ```
+    ssh ubuntu@100.26.200.3
+    ```

+    Note that the IP address _will be different_ for you.

 ## Prepare the student node

 We will install kubectl here so that we can run commands against the cluster when it is built

-1. Log into `student_node`, as per the login test above.

-1. Become root (saves typing `sudo` before every command)
-    ```bash
-    sudo -i
-    ```

 1. Install latest version of kubectl and place in the user programs directory
     ```bash
     curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl"
     chmod +x kubectl
-    mv kubectl /usr/local/bin
+    sudo mv kubectl /usr/local/bin
-    ```

-1. Exit the root shell

-    ```bash
-    exit
     ```

 1. Check